ircv3/ircv3-specifications/extensions/setname.md

 1) Enable the `draft/setname` capability at capability negotiation time during the login handshake.

-2) Update the realname portion of data structures and process channel users as appropriate.
+2) On receipt of a server-to-client `SETNAME` message, update the realname portion of data structures and process channel users as appropriate.

 ## Errors